WildernessLabs/Documentation/docs/Meadow/Release_Notes/Beta5/index.md

  * **.NET Standard 2.1** - The entire Meadow stack has been upgraded to .NET Standard 2.1 (from 2.0 in b5.0).
  * **Web Request Memory Leak Fixes** - We've fixed the big memory leak associated with web requests.
- * **Meadow.CLI Rewrite** - Meadow.CLI has been completely rewritting from the ground up.
+ * **Meadow.CLI Rewrite** - Meadow.CLI has been completely rewritten from the ground up.
  * **VS Code Templates** - The Meadow extension for VS Code now has Meadow App and Library templates.
  * **I2C/SPI API Cleanup** - We did a major cleanup and upgrade on the I2C and SPI APIs.
  * **File system** - Meadow now supports persistent file storage and has named directories.